JophielArevalo/GRC-Portfolio/governance-frameworks/cobit-itil-analysis.md

-# COBIT & ITIL Analysis — First Person
+# COBIT & ITIL Analysis

 ## Introduction
 I analysed a company experiencing customer dissatisfaction and repeated compliance failures.
 To address these issues, I combined ITIL to improve service quality and COBIT to reinforce governance, control, and alignment with business goals.